 Based on the topics of the research network, new and innovative formats of science communication for different outreach and learning environments are jointly developed and analysed by IWM, DM and IPN.
 The focus is on the prerequisites of the audience as well as the investigation of effects in terms of emotional appeal, beliefs and conceptual understanding as well as hazard/risk assessment.

 The doctoral project is supervised by IWM.
 Research stays at the IPN and DM are planned to enable a comprehensive qualification of the PhD students.
+In addition, the nature of the project demands visits of the partner institutes that host the other PhD students to record their work.

 Leibniz-Institut für Wissensmedien (IWM)